 Elective courses may vary from year to year and may be restricted to a certain class level.
-The DHS Elective Booklet distributed each year to students contains specific information regarding elective courses.
+The DHS Course Description Booklet distributed each year to students contains specific information regarding elective courses.
+Elective course offerings may vary, depending on student interest and scheduling availability.